bluetoother/ble-shepherd/README.md

 * At server-side

-When the server receives an event fired by user pressing the `On` button at client-side, the server will invoke write() method on the fan to remotely turn it on.
+When the server receives an event fired by user pressing the **ON** button at client-side, the server will invoke write() method on the fan to remotely turn it on.

 ```js
 // bleSocket.js